Square-tiled surfaces of fixed combinatorial type: equidistribution, counting, volumes of the ambient strata

 \begin{enumerate} \item the subset of $H^1_-(\hat S, \{\hat{P}_1,\dots, \hat{P}_\noz\};\C)$ consisting of those linear forms which take values in $\Z\oplus i\Z$ on $H_1^-(\hat S, \{\hat{P}_1,\dots,\hat{P}_\noz\};\Z)$ \item $H^1_-(\hat S, \{\hat{P}_1,\dots, \hat{P}_\noz\};\C)\cap H^1(\hat S,\{\hat{P}_1,\dots, \hat{P}_\noz\};\Z\oplus i\Z)$ \end{enumerate}

 Here we do not mark the preimages of simple poles, i.e. $\hat{P}_1,\dots, \hat{P}_\noz$ are preimages of zeroes of the quadratic differential under the double cover.
 The difference between the two choices affects the linear holonomy along saddle connections joining two distinct zeroes.
 Under the first convention the linear holonomy along such saddle connections belongs to the half integer lattice $\frac{1}{2}\Z\oplus \frac{i}{2}\Z$ while under the second convention it belongs to the integer lattice $\Z\oplus i\Z$.
-This implies that the first lattice in the period coordinates is a proper sublattice of index $4^{\noz-1}$ of the second one, where $s$ is the number of zeroes of the quadratic differential.
+This implies that the first lattice in the period coordinates is a proper sublattice of index $4^{s-1}$ of the second one, where $s$ is the number of zeroes of the quadratic differential.

 Thus, in the case of the stratum $\cQ(1^2, -1^6)$, it is a sublattice of index $4$.
 Note, however, that the contributions of individual separatrix diagrams change by the factors, which are, in general, different from the index of one lattice in the other.
 Consider, for example the separatrix diagram as in Figure~\ref{fig:Q11i6} representing the stratum $\cQ(1^2, -1^6)$.
 The absolute contribution of this separatrix diagram is twice bigger under the first choice of the lattice than under the second one.
 Indeed, under the first choice of the lattice in period coordinates, the parameter $\ell_1$ is half-integer, as well as all the other parameters $\ell_2,\dots, \ell_6,h,\phi$, (where $h,\phi$ are the height and the twist of the single cylinder) whereas $\ell_1$ is integer under the second choice of the lattice, and the other parameters are half-integers.
 Hence, the number of partitions of a given natural number $w$ (representing the length of the waist curve of the single cylinder) into the sum